-2.1 The common properties of the pulses, as defined by ISO 7637. . . . .
-5 2.2 Illustration of test pulse 1. . . . .
-6 2.3 Illustration of test pulse 2a. . . . .
+2.1 The common properties of the pulses, as defined by ISO 7637.
+5 2.2 Illustration of test pulse 1.
+6 2.3 Illustration of test pulse 2a.
 7 2.4 Pulse 3a and 3b are applied in bursts.
-Each individual pulse is a double exponential curve with the same properties, $t_r$ and $t_d$ , as e.g. pulse 2a . . . . .
-8 2.5 Illustration of load dump Test A. Note the different definition of $U_S$ compared to the other pulses. . . . .
-9 2.6 Illustration of how the test equipment can apply a test pulse to the DUT whilst also providing the DC supply through an external PSU. . . . .
-10 2.7 At high frequencies a resistor's parasitic inductance and capacitance will affect the behavior of the circuit. . . . .
-11 2.8 When measuring a low value resistor, the Kelvin connection can be used to determine the resistance at the point where the voltmeter is connected without the resistance in the probe leads affecting the result. . . . .
-11 2.9 The MPG 200 is used to generate test pulse 1 and 2a. . . . .
-14 2.10 The EFT 200 is used to generate test pulse 3a and 3b. . . . .
-15 2.11 The LD 200 is used to generate load dump test a. . . . .
-15 2.13 The CNA 200 is used to couple all of the other pulse generators outputs to a common output. . . . .
-16 2.12 The CNA 200 allows each pulse generator to output their pulses through a common interface towards the DUT. . . . .
-16 2.14 The two attenuators that were used in the project. . . . .
-17 3.1 The setup for measuring for pulse 1, pulse 2a and Load dump A. . . . .
-19 3.2 The setup for measuring for pulse 3a and pulse 3b. . . . .
-20 3.3 The proposed setup for alternative must be connected in different ways by a human during the verification process. . . . .
-20 3.4 The proposed setup for alternative 2 is fully automatic, but exposes high voltage connectors between the demultiplexer and the two attenuators, marked with a red line. . . . .
-21 3.5 The proposed setup for alternative 3 have no high voltage connectors exposed during the calibration. . . . .
+Each individual pulse is a double exponential curve with the same properties, t_r and t_d , as e.g. pulse 2a 8 2.5 Illustration of load dump Test A. Note the different definition of U_S compared to the other pulses.
+9 2.6 Illustration of how the test equipment can apply a test pulse to the DUT whilst also providing the DC supply through an external PSU.
+10 2.7 At high frequencies a resistor's parasitic inductance and capacitance will affect the behavior of the circuit.
+This is the model used in this thesis when simulating circuits.
+11 2.8 When measuring a low value resistor, the Kelvin connection can be used to determine the resistance at the point where the voltmeter is connected without the resistance in the probe leads affecting the result.
+12 2.9 The MPG 200 is used to generate test pulse 1 and 2a.
+14 2.10 The EFT 200 is used to generate test pulse 3a and 3b.
+14 2.11 The LD 200 is used to generate load dump test a.
+15 2.13 The CNA 200 is used to couple all of the other pulse generators outputs to a common output.
+16 2.12 The CNA 200 allows each pulse generator to output their pulses through a common interface towards the DUT.
+16 2.14 The two attenuators that were used in the project.
+17 3.1 The setup for measuring for pulse 1, pulse 2a and Load dump A. 19 3.2 The setup for measuring for pulse 3a and pulse 3b.
+20 3.3 The proposed setup for alternative must be connected in different ways by a human during the verification process.
+20 3.4 The proposed setup for alternative 2 is fully automatic, but exposes high voltage connectors between the demultiplexer and the two attenuators, marked with a red line.
+21 3.5 The proposed setup for alternative 3 have no high voltage connectors exposed during the calibration.
 22 3.6 The energy transferred to the dummy load was simulated using the above LTSpice circuit for pulse 1.
-Similar circuits were used for the other pulses. . . . .
-23 4.1 The maximum energies transferred from the pulse generators to the $2\Omega$ dummy load.
-The vertical scale represents the energy in Joule, but is presented in voltage because of the way it is calculated in the simulation. . . . .
-29 4.2 The topology chosen for the $2\Omega$ , $10\Omega$ and $50\Omega$ dummy loads. . . . .
-30 4.3 The resulting board was predicted using a card board mockup PCB. . . . .
-31 4.4 The plating in the ventilation holes was removed by hand using a drill. . . . .
-31 4.6 The S21 measurements for the $50\Omega$ attenuators . . . . .
-33 4.5 The test setup for measuring the magnitude response in the attenuators. . . . .
-33
+Similar circuits were used for the other pulses.
+23 3.7 The multiplexing relay box can couple each of the three inputs through any of the attenuators.
+It can also connect the external dummy load to the + and - signal.
+24 3.8 Decorational circles were made on the relay footprint to mark the creepage and clearance distance required.
+25 3.9 The test setups for frequency and time measurements of the attenuators.
+27 3.10 The different scenarios that were measured in frequency domain for the + terminal to the 50Ω attenuator.
+Corresponding measurements were made for the - and the PE terminal as well as for the 1000Ω attenuator.
+28